chaotic-justice/chaotic-justice/README.md

 ## 🚀 About Me

-🎓 I am Chao Lai, a **Full Stack Web Developer** (specializing in **React Applications**) with experience in fintech & edtech.
+🎓 I am Chao Lai, a **Full Stack Web Developer** with experience in finTech, edTech, and insuranceTech.
 I am also Pursuing my Masters degree in **Computing Systems** and will graduate in mid-2024.
 I believe Rust & Go are the two big brothers of the future.

 🎸 Outside of technology world, I enjoy [playing archery](https://www.jerseycityarchery.com/).
 My hobbies range from **caligraphy**, **skiing**, to **reading manga**.